SkillMOO: Multi-Objective Optimization of Agent Skills for Software Engineering: Experimental Setup

 \section{Experimental Setup}

-We selected three tasks with the largest original skill bundles from SkillsBench~\cite{li2026skillsbenchbenchmarkingagentskills} to focus on settings where manual skill tuning is hardest and quality-cost-runtime tradeoffs are most pronounced.
-We limited the study to three tasks due to time constraints.
-Because the default verifier\footnote{The set of automatic tests used to judge each solution.} coverage in this subset is minimal (roughly 3-10 tests), we enhanced each task to 40 tests via GPT-5.4 to provide denser behavior and safety assertions while preserving compile/build gates, as summarized in \Cref{tab:task_overview}.
+We evaluate all 16 SE tasks in SkillsBench~\cite{li2026skillsbenchbenchmarkingagentskills}, summarized in \Cref{tab:task_overview}.
+Each method is run 10 times per task; a run passes only when its solution passes the full automated test suite, so pass rate is the fraction of passing runs.
+Because default verifiers contain roughly 3--10 tests, we expanded every suite to 40--43 tests with GPT-5.4: behavior checks cover required functionality and safety checks reject invalid or unsafe outputs while retaining original compile/build gates.
+Each added test was checked manually against the task specification and reference environment, generated without skill content, and applied uniformly across methods.

 We use \texttt{GLM-5}~\cite{zeng2026glm} for both task solver and skill optimizer agents.
-Due to time constraints, the search uses population size 1 and runs for 5 generations (generation~0 seed evaluation plus generations~1--4 optimization steps).
-Timeout settings are 900 seconds for both agents.
-Final selection from the Pareto front follows preference order: maximize pass rate, then minimize cost, then runtime.
-Each method/task is executed 10 times, and Scott-Knott Effect Size Difference (ESD) pass-rate ranks~\cite{scott1974cluster} are computed from these 10-run vectors.
+The evaluation uses population size 4 and 3 generations, which are chosen to bound optimization budget: with per-candidate evaluation costs of \$0.1--\$14 (USD, at GLM-5 API pricing at time of evaluation) and a 900 s timeout, this configuration keeps per-task optimization overhead practical (\$1--\$15 USD and under three hours).
+Scott-Knott Effect Size Difference (ESD) pass rate ranks~\cite{scott1974cluster} are computed from the 10-run vectors across all tasks.

+RQ2 hypervolume (HV) is computed after min-max normalizing pass rate and cost per-task across all evaluated candidates; the reference point is $(0,\,1.1)$ in normalized space (worst pass, 10\% beyond worst cost).
+RQ3 uses only edits drawn from the Pareto archive of fully evaluated candidates, applying two inclusion criteria: (1) the bundle change is meaningful; and (2) pass rate, cost, and runtime deltas against the \texttt{ori\_skill} baseline are non-zero.